An antivirus vendor detects XYZ virus. You want to know if Symantec detects it.

-An Antivirus vendor detects XYZ virus.
-You want to know if Symantec's Antivirus products detect it.
+An antivirus vendor detects XYZ virus.
+You want to know if Symantec's antivirus products detect this malware.

-Symantec can not assure with 100% certainty that a threat is detected by the Symantec Antivirus products (Symantec Endpoint Protection and others), even if it is acknowledged as a common alias in the "Also known as" field in a virus writeup.
-It is a common practice in the Antivirus industry to put different strains of the same virus under the same name.
-So, even if Symantec recognizes that w32.virusname.variant is also known as XYZ by another vendor, we may not detect all the variants that other vendor detects.
+Symantec cannot assure with 100% certainty that a threat is detected by the Symantec antivirus products (Symantec Endpoint Protection and others), even if it is acknowledged as a common alias in the "Also known as" field in a virus write up.
+It's a common practice in the antivirus industry to put different strains of the same virus under the same name.
+So, even if Symantec recognizes that w32.virusname.variant is also known as XYZ by another vendor, we may not detect all the variants that another vendor detects.

-- In the search text box type the name of the virus provided by another vendor
+In the search text box type the name of the virus that's provided by another vendor

-- If the virus is mentioned in any of the Symantec public writeups, you will see it in the results page
+If the virus is mentioned in any of the Symantec public write-ups, you'll find it in the results page

 This does not guarantee that the particular variant that the other vendor detects is detected by Symantec, as some vendors put different strains of a virus under the same name.

-Note that SEP's heuristic, IPS, and reputation-based Insight (in SEP 12.1) components may successfully block threats for which traditional AV signatures have not yet been written.
-Using a full suite of protection technologies is highly recommended in today's threat landscape.
+Note that SEP's heuristic, IPS, Reputation-based Insight (in SEP 12.1 and above) and Advanced Machine Learning (in SEP 14 and above) components may successfully block threats for which traditional antivirus signatures have not yet been written.
+Using SEP's full suite of protection technologies is highly recommended in today's threat landscape.
 See How to add or remove features to existing Symantec Endpoint Protection (SEP) client installations for instructions on how to add these components.